Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: Ordered Indexed Marking Semantics

 \begin{defi} Given a P/T net $N = (S,A,T)$ and an indexed marking $k \in \allim$, the pair $(k, \leq)$ is an ordered indexed marking if $\leq \subseteq k \times k$ is a preorder, i.e. a reflexive and transitive relation.
 The set of all possible ordered indexed markings of $N$ is denoted by $OIM(N)$.

-If $k_0$ is the initial indexed marking of $N$, we define the {\em initial ordered indexed marking}, denoted by $init(N(k_0))$, as $(k_0, k_0 \times k_0)$.
-If the initial indexed marking is clear from the context, we write simply $init(N)$ to denote the initial ordered indexed marking.
+If $k_0$ is the initial indexed marking of $N$, we define the {\em initial ordered indexed marking}, denoted by $init(N(k_0))$, as $(k_0, k_0 \times k_0)$, where the initial preorder relates each token with each other one.
+If the initial indexed marking $k_0$ is clear from the context, we write simply $init(N)$ to denote the initial ordered indexed marking. \end{defi}